Larry Ellison: 1977–1994

 During the 1970s, after a brief stint at Amdahl Corporation, Ellison began working for Ampex Corporation.
 His first project included a database for the CIA, code-named "Oracle".
 Ellison was inspired by a paper written by Edgar F. Codd on relational database systems called "A Relational Model of Data for Large Shared Data Banks".
-In 1977, he joined Software Development Laboratories (SDL) several months after it was founded by his supervisor at Amphex, Bob Miner along with Ed Oates and Bruce Scott, with an investment of $2,000; $1,200 of the money was his.
+In 1977, Ellison, Ed Oates and Bruce Scott joined Software Development Laboratories (SDL) several months after it was founded by Ellison's supervisor at Ampex, Bob Miner.
+They invested $2,000, of which $1,200 was Ellison's.
 Although he had strong technical skills—Ellison was not officially categorized as a developer until about 1984—the founders decided that as the others were stronger technically, he would run sales.

 In 1979, the company renamed itself Relational Software, Inc. (RSI).
 Ellison had heard about the IBM System R database, also based on Codd's theories, and wanted Oracle to achieve compatibility with it, but IBM made this impossible by refusing to share System R's error codes.
 The initial release of the Oracle Database in 1979 was called Oracle version 2; there was no Oracle version 1.
-In 1983, the company officially became Oracle Systems Corporation after its flagship product.
+In 1983, the company officially became Oracle Systems Corporation (named after its flagship product).
 In 1990, Oracle laid off 10% of its workforce (about 400 people) because it was losing money.
 This crisis, which almost resulted in the company's bankruptcy, came about because of Oracle's "up-front" marketing strategy, in which sales people urged potential customers to buy the largest possible amount of software all at once.
 The sales people then booked the value of future license sales in the current quarter, thereby increasing their bonuses.
-This became a problem when the future sales failed to materialize.
+This became a problem when those future sales failed to materialize.
 Oracle eventually had to restate its earnings twice, and had to settle class-action lawsuits arising from its having overstated its earnings.
 Ellison later said that Oracle had made "an incredible business mistake".

 Although IBM dominated the mainframe relational database market with its DB2 and SQL/DS database products, it delayed entering the market for a relational database on Unix and Windows operating systems.
 This left the door open for Sybase, Oracle, Ingres, Informix, and eventually Microsoft to dominate mid-range systems and microcomputers.
 Around this time, Oracle fell behind Sybase.
-From 1990 to 1993, Sybase was the fastest-growing database company and the database industry's darling vendor, but soon it fell victim to merger mania.
-Sybase's 1996 merger with Powersoft resulted in a loss of focus on its core database technology.
+From 1990 to 1993, Sybase was the fastest-growing database company and the database industry's darling vendor.
 In 1993, Sybase sold the rights to its database software running under the Windows operating system to Microsoft Corporation, which now markets it under the name "SQL Server".
+Sybase soon fell victim to merger mania; its 1996 merger with Powersoft resulted in a loss of focus on its core database technology.

-In his early years at Oracle, Ellison was named an Award Recipient in the High Technology Category for the Ernst and Young Entrepreneur of the Year Program.
+In 1990, Ellison was named Entrepreneur of the Year by Harvard University.